 I have written in the past about limiting beliefs (or thought patterns that negatively affect our feelings and behaviors); if you missed it, please check out the post here.

-This month I signed up for a training related to mental health that I love (I appreciate this training so much that I’m repeating it!).
-I also value this training because it focuses on a modality that goes after the subconscious level of our thinking, and some say that the subconscious is actually 97% of the brain’s activity, with only 3% being at a conscious level.
+In this post, I’d like to introduce you to the work of Dr. David Grand.
+His work is called Brainspotting and is a modality that goes after the subconscious level of our thinking.
+Some say that the subconscious is actually 97% of the brain’s activity, with only 3% being at a conscious level.

-That modality is called Brainspotting.
-The motto for the modality is “where you look affects how you feel”.
+The motto for Brainspotting is “where you look affects how you feel”.